-Team Canada takes the floor this weekend in two FIBA Basketball World Cup 2019 qualification games which you can watch on DAZN.
+Team Canada now knows who they'll play after qualifying for the FIBA Basketball World Cup 2019 which you can watch on DAZN.

 Carlan Gay NBA.com (@TheCarlanGay): G - Cory Joseph, G - Jamal Murray, F - R.J.
 Barrett, F - Tristan Thompson, C - Kelly Olynyk